-No access to NHCFT Patient information system (RiO) will be required by the Age UK, ward staff will provide the demographic and referral information required directly to the appropriate Age UK service when patients/carers are referred.
+No access to NHCFT patient information system (RiO) will be required by Age UK Notts.
+Ward staff will provide the demographic and referral information required directly to the appropriate Age UK Notts service when patients/carers are referred.

-4. Legal basis of processing information
+4. Legal basis of sharing information

-The legal basis for sharing information is set out below:
+4.1 The legal basis for sharing information is set out below: